anamayasullerey/test_net/README.md

 layer = ld.hdict["tanh"](number_of_neurons)
 ```

 **_Note that "layer" frequently represents a fully connected function followed by an activation function.
-In nn_framework these are separate layers. _**
+In nn_framework these are separate layers._**

-### hidden layers
+### output layers
 Listed below are the output layer types and the code to generate them.
 * loss: This is the generic output layer that has an identity activation function (y=x).
 A loss function is specified the when this output layer is created.
 Following loss functions are supported for loss output layer.
 o sigmoid_cross_entropy_loss